PLEASE NOTE: This event has passed.

 And the homework ought to be quite fulfilling, too.

-NOTE: The Nudge x The School of Life present Love as a Skill takes place at the Peckham Arches on Wednesday 7th of June.
-Doors open at 6, everything starts at 7, and it all ends at 9.00.
-You can find out more, and get a ticket (£25, incl. welcome cocktail of choice) via the locked box above.
+NOTE: The Nudge x The School of Life present Love as a Skill took place at the Peckham Arches on Wednesday 7th of June.
+Tickets are £20, including any welcome cocktail of choice.

 Peckham Arches | Blenheim Grove, SE15 4QN